Rue, Capt. Edwin W.

 In the camp, two guards were known for their mistreatment of the POWs.
 One was called “Leatherwrist” and the other was known as “Clubfist” because both men’s right hands had been injured.
 The two hit POWs, but since their right hands were of little use, they usually knocked them to the ground and kicked them with hobnail boots.
 In addition, POWs were often beaten for no apparent reason with kendo sticks, bayonets, and rifle butts.

 During his time in the camp, on Thursday, January 13, 1944, the Japanese broadcasted a short message home from him.
-The broadcast was heard Cpl.
-Irvin J, Baker of Danville, Kentucky, was stationed in India as a member of the Air Transport Command.
+The broadcast was heard by Cpl.
+Irvin J, Baker of Danville, Kentucky, who was stationed in India as a member of the Air Transport Command.
 Baker wrote his mother about the broadcast.
 A ham radio operator in Arizona recorded the broadcast and sent a copy of the recording to Frances Rue.
 As it turned out, the broadcast had been recorded, by the Japanese, on November 3, 1944.

 At some point, Rue got into trouble.
-Of it, he said, “I recall it as if it like it was yesterday.
+Of it, he said, “I recall it like it was yesterday.
 I had given a fellow prisoner 20 yens to buy something for me.
 A Japanese officer stopped my friend and asked where he had gotten so much money.
 When the officer found out it was me, he gave me a beating.”
 Later, the same Japanese officer came to Rue’s barracks and motioned that Rue should follow him.
-“He brought me into his quarters, fixed some food on his little wok and shared his meal with me.
+“He brought me into his quarters, fixed some food on his little wok, and shared his meal with me.
 That happened three times.
 We didn’t say anything to each other.
 I didn’t understand Japanese and he didn’t understand English.
 But we both understood food.”

 On June 23, 1945, Skip was sent to Rokuoshi Camp with other officers.
 In this camp, the POWs worked on a farm to provide food for themselves.
 The POWs also worked loading and unloading train cars and at a mine.
 During his time in Japan, Skip noticed that American B-29s were appearing in the skies more frequently.
 At night, he could hear the bombs exploding for hours.
 The bombing stopped on August 14, 1945.